androidside/pythonFlightDataProcessing/doc/intro.rst

 * :class:`~utils.field.Field`, describes a field
 * :class:`~utils.dataset.DataSet`, implements the process of reading a list of fields from a folder or a list of folders
-* :class:`~utils.estimators.Estimator`, estimates the attitude using the sensors data and has methods to plot the results
+* :class:`~estimators.estimators.Estimator`, estimates the attitude using the sensors data and has methods to plot the results

 Another common class is :class:`~utils.quat.Quat`, that provides easy  manipulation of quaternion objects.
-This project also relays heavily on the `matplotlib`_ for the plots and on the `pandas`_ modules, as it uses the ``pandas.DataFrame`` data structure to store the time-series information.
+This project also relays heavily on the `matplotlib`_ for the plots and on the `pandas`_ modules, as it uses the :class:`pandas.DataFrame` data structure to store the time-series information.

 Example
 ==============